Q. Will the data about assets entered on Form 2: project registration form be transferred to Form 9: project completion form?

 Q. What is the purpose of the Review Panel?

-The Review Panel has been established to provide an independent review of every single enrolment and project application that has been refused by the Registrar.
+The Review Panel has been established to provide an independent review of every single enrolment and project application that has been refused by the Registrations Officer.